Abstract

 1. Background

-2. Clinical Questions
+2. Clinical questions

-2.1 What options are available for emergency contraception?
+2.1 What options are available for EC?

-2.1.1 Emergency contraceptive pills (ECPS)
+2.1.1 Emergency contraceptive pills (ECPs)

 International Consortium for Emergency Contraception.
-EC pill types and countries of availability, by brand, https://toolkits.knowledgesuccess.org/toolkits/emergency-contraception/emergency-contraceptive-pills-registration-status-country; 2022 [accessed 29 December 2022].
+EC pill types and countries of availability, by brand, https://toolkits.knowledgesuccess.org/toolkits/emergency-contraception/emergency-contraceptive-pills-registration-status-country; 2022 [accessed December 29, 2022].

-2.1.2 Mechanism
+2.1.1.1 Mechanism

-Duramed Pharmaceuticals Inc. Plan B One-Step (levonorgestrel) tablet, 1.5 mg, for oral use [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2009/021998lbl.pdf; 2009 [accessed 29 December 2022].
+Duramed pharmaceuticals Inc. Plan B one-step (levonorgestrel) tablet, 1.5 mg, for oral use [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2009/021998lbl.pdf; 2009 [accessed December 29, 2022].

-Watson Pharma Inc. Ella (ulipristal acetate) tablet [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2010/022474s000lbl.pdf; 2010 [accessed 29 December 2022].
+Watson Pharma Inc. Ella (ulipristal acetate) tablet [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2010/022474s000lbl.pdf; 2010 [accessed December 29, 2022].

-2.1.3 Efficacy
+2.1.1.2 Efficacy

-2.1.4.1 Types
+2.1.2.1 Types

-2.1.4.2 Mechanism
+2.1.2.2 Mechanism

-2.1.4.3 Efficacy
+2.1.2.3 Efficacy

 - ○The copper IUD is more effective than ECPs (GRADE 1A).